by Amanda Geronikos

 The Art of Smart Timing

-Yosemite National Park receives several million visitors per year, most of who visit in the summer months and like to stay at The Majestic Yosemite Hotel.
+Yosemite National Park receives several million visitors per year, most of who visit in the summer months and like to stay at The Ahwahnee Hotel.
 Rates, therefore, are higher at this time (and prices aren't exactly cheap in the off-season).
 Save money and beat the crowds with a visit during the shoulder seasons of March, April, October or November, or plan a winter visit -- just bring tire chains in case of snow.
 Note: The National Park Service requires chains during inclement weather; if you need help installing them, rangers and property staff can assist.

 Fresno Yosemite International Airport is the closest transportation hub, though it's still 2.5 hours from the hotel.
 Rent a car and let your GPS get you to the entrance of Yosemite National Park.
 Ask a ranger for directions to The Majestic, as you'll lose cellular reception shortly thereafter (you'll see plenty of signs for the hotel though).